two Taskers lifting a heavy sofa

 Timing of the move

 Prices for furniture moving services can fluctuate at certain times of the month.
-For instance, moving during the summer (around August) could be expensive because of school breaks.
+For instance, moving in the summer (around August) could be expensive due to school breaks.

 November and December are also considered peak months, as people often rush their moves before Christmas and New Year’s.
-The same goes for bank holidays; many furniture removal companies apply holiday surcharges to cover the overtime pay for the staff working on a holiday.
+The same goes for bank holidays; many furniture removal companies apply holiday surcharges to cover overtime pay for staff working on holidays.

 Demand similarly peaks during weekends and mid-month dates because most tenants have their rental contracts ending, so expect higher prices.
 Consider mid-week dates to enjoy lower rates.